firstname.lastname@example.org (Room 3309A)

 Brendan is biophysics student who joined the lab in the fall of 2018.
 He is thrilled to study the chaotic world of protein dynamics as part of the ABEL trap team.
 Outside of the lab, he enjoys music, dungeons and dragons, and overly dramatic cooking shows.

 Katherine joined the group in the fall of 2018.
 She likes all kinds of chemistry and is eager to combine them in cool new ways!
 She loves reading, writing, and teaching science, and is grateful to all the incredible teachers who’ve helped her along the way.
-When not doing chemistry, Katherine enjoys playing cello, being outdoors, and laughing at her own jokes.
+When not doing chemistry, Katie enjoys playing cello, walking her dog, and laughing at her own jokes.

 Beau joined the group in the Fall of 2019.
 After falling for the UW-Madison chemistry department, he decided to come back for more after graduation.
 He was inspired to be a spectroscopist by one of his professors.
 He enjoys working with lasers because they’re cool.
 Besides chemistry, Beau enjoys running, video and board games, and all other sorts of media.